sastraxi/great-bear-hasura/NOTES.md

 ### TODO
 * trigger to extract "public" charge information from stripe_charge and put into stripe_charge_public
-* finish copying latlon driver code from pgsh
-*
+* remove current_cart stuff / default order.user_id to finish using hasura idiomatically

 ### Thoughts on Hasura / impl.
 * docs are pretty good though they seem aimed at hiding complexity rather than exposing it